Tune in Thursday January 17, 2013 @ 10pm to the new episode of MTV’s BUCKWILD and listen for our song “True to Me.”

 Steel Petals is a band based out of Charleston, S.C. that is known for their multiple interpretations of blues based rock and roll.
 Steel Petals incorporates modern rock, acid blues, and roots rock into a rich blend of dynamic southern swagger.
 When describing Steel Petals music, Mathew Godbey of the Post and Courier says, ”There is a darkness, a certain swampy sinfulness …creating a colorful collage of regionally defining genres.”

-Steel Petals recently released their first new material in two and half years on October 12th, 2012.
-The new album, Ligero (pronounced Le-hair-oh) shows the undeniable depth of the band’s blues based attack.
+Steel Petals most recent album, Ligero (pronounced Le-hair-oh) was released in the fall of 2012.
 From the slinky groove of “Bonhomme Richard” to the gnashing teeth of “Black Diamond” and the gospel exalt of “Glory of One” Steel Petals display their adeptness at embracing blues based rock in all its forms.

 Steel Petals began in 2003 by guitarist, singer/songwriter Blake Ohlson, who is originally from Cleveland, OH.
 He first began playing guitar at age 13.
 Bitten by the “blues bug” during college, he spent countless hours learning the riffs of greats such as Muddy Waters, Elmore James, Eric Clapton and Duane Allman.
 He soon began writing songs and catchy riffs that would later become the foundation of the Steel Petals sound.
 Ohlson states, “I can play a little bit of everything, be it piano, drums or whatever.
 I love the guitar and can hold my own pretty well.
 But it took me a few years to figure out that good guitar players are a dime a dozen whereas good songwriters are not.
 I love a good guitar lead like the next guy but write a killer song and you can shake up the world.”